You should be able to hold the negative

 digital cameras have the ability to change a negative to a positive

-when shooting.
-You can also shot the negative as a negative and use
+when shooting which some call "Neg Art".
+You can also shoot the negative as a negative and use

 your PC's photo editing software to convert it to a positive.
 You